mbMosman/graphql-intro/README.md

 # Intro to GraphQL

-Repo to learn & experiment w/ GraphQL.
+Repo for me to learn & experiment w/ GraphQL.
+While creating this, I was working through the getting started info here: https://graphql.org/graphql-js/

 ## Run Me